 Planning your landscape photography will help you achieve better results.
-We will cover weather, seasons, timing and how to keep yourself safe in the great outdoors.
-Learn how to research a location and maximise your output by applying our proven approach.
+Learn how to research a location, its weather and season, and how to maximise your output by applying our proven approach.

 Creativity is a huge part of producing work that is as individual as you are.
-Learn how to work a scene, about basic rules of composition and how to break them.
+Learn how to work a scene, the basic rules of composition that apply to it, and how to break them.
 You will acquire a wide range of techniques that will allow you to vastly expand your photographic comfort zone.
-At the end of the workshop you will have mastered filters, long exposures, bracketing and panoramas.
+At the end of the workshop you will have a practical overview of managing exposure, composition, focus, bracketing and filters.

-Note: The Mini Holiday requires basic knowledge about shooting in manual mode.
-Details further below.
+Note: The Hero Landscapes workshop requires basic knowledge about shooting in manual mode.

 Things you will be taking home:

-- A deep understanding of how to plan, shoot and edit a hero image
+A deep understanding of how to plan, compose and shoot a landscape image

 We believe that a productive learning environment requires small group sizes.
 All our workshops are limited to ten students.
 This allows us to pay more attention to individual needs.